plone/training/docs/mastering-plone/features.md

 Create a site structure:

 - Add a Page "Training"
-- Add a Folder "Schedule"
+- Add a Page "Schedule"
-- Add a Folder "Location"
+- Add a Page "Location"
 - Add a Page "Sponsors"
 - Add a Page "Sprint"
 - Add a Page "Contact"